BC CEDAW GROUP

 - Welfare rates in BC have not been raised since 2007.

-- Over 90% of single parents on welfare are single mothers as of July 2016.
+- An overwhelming majority of single parents on welfare are single mothers as of July 2016.

 - Over 50% of children in poverty in BC are in single parent families.

 - Single mothers with kids under 18 have highest rate of food insecurity in BC: 34.2%.

 - ‘Welfare Wall’ of intersectional disadvantages compounded for Indigenous and immigrant single mothers; apprehension of children due to poverty common.

 - Crisis due to lack of affordable childcare, access to justice, inadequate responses to violence against women, and lack of access to education for those accessing welfare.

 BC to raise welfare rates and restore access to education for all accessing welfare.